A' Mhòine

 A' Mhòine (/gd/), variously anglicised as the Moine, the Moin, or the Mhoine, is a peninsula in the north of Sutherland in the Highlands, Scotland.
 The peninsula is bounded to the west by Loch Eriboll, and to the east by the Kyle of Tongue.
 The A838 road crosses the peninsula on an east–west axis.
 The coastline includes cliffs, waterfalls, and a few sandy beaches.

 Much of the peninsula is owned by Melness Estate on behalf of 59 crofters.
 Most of the population live in Melness, which is made up of several crofting townships and hamlets including Talmine and Midfield.

-The name is from the Scottish Gaelic mhòine or mòine meaning "moss" or "peat".
+The name is from the Scottish Gaelic mòine, meaning "moss" or "peat".
 The Moinian geological group and the Moine Thrust Belt were in turn named after the peninsula.

 Conservation areas

 The peninsula contains large areas of blanket bog, forming part of the Flow Country.
 Eriboll East and Whiten Head, at the western and northern sides of the peninsula, are designated as part of a special landscape area, and two Sites of Special Scientific Interest (SSSIs) cover a large proportion of the peninsula.
 One of these includes Ben Hutig and a section of the northern cliffs, and is of interest for its blanket bog, Alpine heath plants,and geology.
 The other covers a further 5964 ha of blanket bog and the birds that breed there.

 A'Mhòine sits within both a Special Protection Area and a Special Area of Conservation titled the Caithness and Sutherland Peatlands, and is home to golden eagles, greylag geese, dunlin and other wading birds, as well as "rare water-dependent plants, dwarf shrubs and alpine heath".